wlonk/arcadia/rules/index.md

 the inner lives of the characters you see at the table.
 Not in their victories or failures, _per se_, but in how those victories and failures let them show their true colors.

-### Desperation

-Let's be clear: you have to be desperate to make a deal with a fairy.
-Everyone, but _everyone_, knows better.
-But sometimes, you see no other choice---or rather, the other choice is _worse_.

-When you have one kind of power in a world that strips you of power, you will use it, you will exercise it, you will rely on it.
-If that is being trusted with secrets, you will wield secrets as a weapon.
-If you have sexual appeal, you will wield sexuality as a weapon.
-If you have no further to fall but to a sinful and unmourned grave, you will wield recklessness as a weapon.

-Not every character will be desperate!
-But at least one or two must be.
-And those are the ones to whom the fairy offers their fondest dreams.

 ## Rules for how characters change and grow